-- The Headteacher or other school staff sending students home for disciplinary reasons, but not following the procedures required for formal exclusion. - Student being sent home for either short periods of time, or for longer, indefinite, periods which can sometimes result in the students not returning to school at all. - Where a critical situation has occurred during the school day and a student has been sent home to 'cool off'. - Following a fixed period of exclusion, a student remains out of school awaiting a reintegration interview which may be indefinitely delayed, by the school, and the student does not return to school. - Parents being advised that if their student returns to school after the fixed period exclusion ends, the child will be permanently excluded. - Parents being strongly encouraged to home educate even though they may not be aware of the responsibilities involved. - Disruptive students being asked to stay out of school for particular reasons, for instance, for the duration of an Ofsted inspection. - Students placed on study leave as a disciplinary measure.
+- The Headteacher or other school staff sending students home for disciplinary reasons, but not following the procedures required for formal exclusion. - Student being sent home for either short periods of time, or for longer, indefinite, periods which can sometimes result in the students not returning to school at all. - Where a critical situation has occurred during the school day and a student has been sent home to 'cool off'. - Following a seclusion, a student remains out of school awaiting a reintegration interview which may be indefinitely delayed, by the school, and the student does not return to school. - Parents being advised that if their student returns to school after a suspension the child will be permanently excluded. - Parents being strongly encouraged to home educate even though they may not be aware of the responsibilities involved. - Disruptive students being asked to stay out of school for particular reasons, for instance, for the duration of an Ofsted inspection. - Students placed on study leave as a disciplinary measure.